secretGeek/ok-bash/README.md

 Clone the git-repository (`git clone https://github.com/secretGeek/ok-bash.git`), so you can easily update it with a `git pull`.

-Install it by "." (i.e. source) the "ok.sh" script from your `~/.profile` (or your favorite initialization script), e.g:
+Install it by "." (i.e. dot-sourcing) the "ok.sh" script from your `~/.profile` (or your favorite initialization script), e.g:

     . ~/path/to/ok-bash/ok.sh

 💡 Pro tip: The script needs to be "sourced", otherwise commands like `cd` and `export` in your `.ok` file wouldn't have any effect.

 For more advanced installation options, check out the section _customization_ below.